juergenweb/FrontendForms/README.md

 There is nothing wrong with it, but by using the Email() class, you only have to write one line instead of multiple.
 So this will be a real time saver to you and keeps the code inside your template as short as possible.
-Another advantage is that the labels and error messages are set multilingual, and you do not have to add them manually.
+Another advantage is that the you do not have to set label and other texts manually, because they are set inside the constructor of the class.

 ```php
     $emailfield = new \FrontendForms\Email('myemailfield');